 Shazam has a variety of features beyond its music recognition capabilities.
 For example, you can use the app to stream music, create playlists, and view music videos.

-Additionally, Shazam has a social component that allows you to share your music discoveries with friends and see what others are Shazaming.
+Shazam also allows you to share your music discoveries with friends and see what others are Shazaming.

-However, Shazam has a few limitations.
+A few limitations too.
 It can’t recognize live performances or songs with low-quality sound, and it requires an internet connection to work.

-Despite these limitations, Shazam remains one of the most popular music identification apps on the market.
-Its unique audio fingerprinting algorithm and massive database of songs make it an essential tool for any music lover.
+Despite these limitations, Shazam remains one of the most popular music identification apps.
+Its unique audio fingerprinting algorithm and massive database of songs make it essential for any music lover.

 Shazam and SoundHound: How SoundHound Works